 The court determines the fee for estates above twenty-five million dollars ($25,000,000).

-Consult with an estate attorney to determine if income, gains or losses during administering the estate gets used in calculating the fee base for the statutory fee.
+Representatives of the estate are wise to consult with their attorney to determine if income, gains, or losses during administration get used in calculating the fee base for the statutory fee.

-If they are inheriting property, this might be why some choose to not take a fee.
+- If the estate representative is inheriting property, this might be why some choose to not take a fee.

 Examples of expenses advanced are:

 - The cost of publication

 - Filing fees

 How Much Does Probate Cost | Extraordinary Services